Studying Abroad Is More Affordable Than You Think

 We understand that studying abroad is a major economic proposition, yet St. Cloud State University has made every effort to maintain the programs at a level that is comparable to what it costs to attend SCSU at home.

 Scholarships are available to help pay for study abroad.
-The Herberger Business School awards a number of $500 scholarships each year for students participating in study abroad programs.
+The Herberger Business School awards a number of $1000 (applicable towards semester long programs) and $500 (applicable towards short-term programs) scholarships each year for students studying abroad.
 For additional information, download a Herberger Business School Study Abroad Scholarship Application.
+We also award one $300 Global Horizons' Education Abroad Scholarship per semester (Fall, Spring and Summer).
+For more information, download the Global Horizons' Education Abroad Scholarship Application.

 SCSU also has scholarships available for education abroad through the Center for International Studies.
 For a list of these scholarships and additional study abroad financial information, go to http://www.stcloudstate.edu/educationabroad/costs.asp.